Code-level security from the team that wrote the static analyzer.

 Packaging & submission

 Final scratch-org rehearsals, evidence packaging, security review submission materials, and the demo orgs the reviewers need.
-The submission is reviewable, not aspirational.

 - Final scratch-org and sandbox rehearsals